MonoGame/MonoGame/Documentation/articles/getting_started/4_adding_basic_code.md

 ![Draw Ball 1](~/images/getting_started/4_ball_not_center.png)

 As you can see the ball is not quite centered yet.
 This is because MonoGame uses (0, 0) as the origin point of the image for drawing by default (Top Left hand corner).
-We can modify this by taking in to account the height and width of the image when drawing, as follows:
+We can modify this by taking into account the height and width of the image when drawing, as follows:

 ```csharp
 spriteBatch.Draw(